verwinkwasmu/g3t1-oop/README.md

 ## Running the Project
 1. Open the terminal in Visual Studio Code
-2. Navigate to the frontend/
+2. Navigate to the frontend folder
 3. Run the command `npm install` to install project dependencies.
-4. Run the command ` ` to start the application.
+4. Run the command `npm start` to start the application.